drozd324/GPU_Delaunay_Triangulation/thesis.typ

 	] <delaunay_def>

-	With @delaunay_def, Delaunay triangulations wish to only contain legal edges and this provides us with a "nice" triangluation with fat triangles.
+	With @delaunay_def, Delaunay triangulations wish to only contain legal edges and this provides us with a "nice" triangulation with fat triangles.

 	#theorem("Empty Circle Property")[
 		Let $P$ be a point set in general position.
 A triangulation $T$ is a